Cape Coral / Fort Myers / Lee County

 What homeowners should expect from a professional visit

 Good communication matters as much as good tools.
 Homeowners need to know what will happen with patio furniture, pool access, gates, pets, and scheduling.
-If the crew needs a clear pool deck, that should be stated before arrival.
+If a clear pool deck will be needed, that should be stated before arrival.
 If roof panels require different timing because of wind, that should be explained.
 If rain changes the schedule, the homeowner deserves a simple update.
 Most frustration in home services comes from silence, not from the work itself.
-A straightforward process protects everyone.
+A straightforward process helps everyone.

 The finished job should be easy to inspect.
 Walk the pool deck and look for loose edges, uneven tension, gaps at the spline, missed panels, door alignment, and leftover scraps.
 A proper cleanup matters.
 Old spline, screen pieces, and fastener debris should not be left around the pool, landscaping, or patio furniture.
 The enclosure should look tighter, cleaner, and calmer than it did before the crew arrived.
 If a homeowner paid for a full rescreen, the difference should be visible immediately.

-Local experience helps because Lee County homes share common patterns.
+Lee County conditions matter because homes share common patterns.
 Cape Coral canal properties often face stronger open wind and bug pressure near the water.
 Fort Myers homes near older neighborhoods may have cages with aging fasteners or older frame sections.
 Bonita Springs and Estero communities often have strict HOA appearance expectations.
 Lehigh Acres homes may be less coastal but still deal with sun damage, pets, and storm wear.
-A company that works across these neighborhoods every week understands how the same repair can require different judgment depending on where the home sits.
+A screen repair plan for these neighborhoods understands how the same repair can require different judgment depending on where the home sits.

 Hurricane history is part of that judgment.
 After a serious storm, homeowners may see obvious torn screen but miss subtle frame movement, lifted roof panels, or loosened doors.
-Insurance documentation may also matter.
-Photos before work begins, clear notes about visible damage, and a written scope can help homeowners keep records.
-Not every screen repair turns into an insurance conversation, but when storm damage is involved, documentation is better handled early than recreated later from memory.
+Insurance records may also matter.
+Clear notes about visible damage and a written scope can help homeowners keep records.
+Not every screen repair involves insurance, but storm damage records are usually easier to handle early than recreate later from memory.

 Salt air is another reason local judgment matters.
 Near the river, canals, and coastal areas, corrosion can hide where panels meet the frame or where fasteners sit.
 A rescreening job should not pretend corrosion does not exist.
 Sometimes the right answer is simply noting it and proceeding.
 Sometimes a homeowner needs a small repair before new mesh goes in.
 The important thing is not overselling the problem while also not ignoring the obvious.